BradLarson/GPUImage/README.md

 This sets up a video source coming from the iOS device's back-facing camera, using a preset that tries to capture at 640x480.
 A custom filter, using code from the file CustomShader.fsh, is then set as the target for the video frames from the camera.
 These filtered video frames are finally displayed onscreen with the help of a UIView subclass that can present the filtered OpenGL ES texture that results from this pipeline.

+The fill mode of the GPUImageView can be altered by setting its fillMode property, so that if the aspect ratio of the source video is different from that of the view, the video will either be stretched, centered with black bars, or zoomed to fill.

 For blending filters and others that take in more than one image, you can create multiple outputs and add a single filter as a target for both of these outputs.
 The order with which the outputs are added as targets will affect the order in which the input images are blended or otherwise processed.

 Also, if you wish to enable microphone audio capture for recording to a movie, you'll need to set the audioEncodingTarget of the camera to be your movie writer, like for the following: